 As an agent administering the program on behalf of AAFC, revenue recognized by the CDC from the DDPP is limited to entitled administrative funding.
+The program ended on March 31, 2023.

 Timing of satisfaction of performance obligations and incremental costs in contracts with customers